 Reports you may need to gather from your payroll software are a payroll register, payroll tax report, payroll deduction report, etc. You might also need to print payroll cash reports or itemized invoices from your benefit vendors if the issue requires more in-depth research.

-5. Review Each Payroll Liability Transaction & Reconcile Outstanding Items
+Step 5: Review Each Payroll Liability Transaction & Reconcile Outstanding Items

 After printing your reports, it’s a good idea to download the transactions from QuickBooks into an Excel spreadsheet.
-It makes it easier to organize the transactions so that it’s clear which amounts cleared and which did not.
+It makes it easier to organize the transactions so it’s clear which amounts cleared and which did not.

 Pro Tip: Since you’ll be deleting transactions to find what you’re looking for, I recommend maintaining a separate tab that shows all of the transactions, whether they cleared or not.
 This ensures you always have all of the original data in your reconciliation report.

-6. Fix Payroll Liability Reconciling Items
+Step 6: Fix Payroll Liability Reconciling Items

 Once you determine the transactions that make up the final balance of each payroll liability account, you should assess whether or not the transaction amounts should be there.
 If it’s a Quarter 1 tax deposit you withheld from an employee’s paycheck and it’s now Quarter 3, there’s probably an issue you need to resolve.
 At this point, you would pull your Quarter 1 tax payment reports, preferably itemized, so you can figure out why and/or if this payment was inadvertently left out.